-Other Features of Value: Under alternative 2, the Mission 66-era ranger station at Bearpaw Meadow, a contributing element to the National Register-eligible cultural landscape, would be removed and replaced nearby with a new ranger station, reducing the value of this feature.
+Other Features of Value: Under alternative 2, the Mission 66-era ranger station at Bearpaw Meadow, a potentially contributing element to the National Register-eligible cultural landscape, would be removed and relocated and replaced with a new ranger station.
+Depending on the determination of effects for historic properties, the removal would result in a beneficial or adverse effect on this feature.
 There would be no changes proposed for scientific activities, which would protect this quality wilderness-wide.